 • The variable "${runnerExecutablePath}" is replaced by the path to the application executable.

-The variable "${outputFilePath}" is replaced by the absolute path to the output file.
+The absolute path to the output file replaces the variable "${outputFilePath}".

-For more variables see section "Preferences for assembling and compiling" on the "Features" page.
+For more variables, see the "Preferences for assembling and compiling" section on the "Features" page.

 • Press the button "OK".